llwg/trip1/korea.md

 ![9.20 17:41 GMT+9: here is a paris baguette bag i saw in a nearby public restroom](pics/20230920_174126.jpg)

 It was nice and chill and eventually i finished and then left and then went to Motel that i booked i think while waiting for laundry.
+Standard night routine probably not much . wash body , teeth , charge phone idk.

 ![9.20 19:21 GMT+9: street](pics/20230920_192106.jpg)